guovza/satnegirji/README.md

 "Perälauta, selusta,liekko","Liehkku; fatnasa maŋŋegeahči, masa mohtor ásahuvvo" "Keskiteljo","Luŋka; fielluin ráhkaduvvon fanasláhtti gasku fatnas"</pre></p>

 <p>All other formats are of course also welcome.
-My e-mail is visible on my profile.</p>
+My e-mail is skuolfi.relay980@passmail.net</p>

 <p>A csv file can then be inserted easily to the SQLite database with sqlite3 or sqlite3.exe</p>